Changing Rooms (Australian TV series): Original series

 The premise of the show involved two couples who would swap houses, and with a tight budget of $AU1,500 and just two days, would renovate one room in each other's house with the aid of a carpenter and professional designer.
 Host Suzie Wilks was assisted by handyman James Lunday and designers Peter Everett, Deborah De Jong, Glenn T and Tim Janenko-Panaeff.
 The executive producers were Eric Dwyer, David Barbour and Julian Cress.

 The series was axed when host Suzie Wilks quit in 2005.

 Revival

 The series was revived by Network Ten and premiered on Wednesday, 13 February 2019.
 It was hosted by Natalie Bassingthwaighte, with contestants guided by interior designers Chris Carroll, Jane Thompson, Naomi Findlay and Tim Leveson.

-The show had the same structure as the first series but each couple would be matched to an interior designer who would help them renovate rooms in each others houses over a period of a week.
+The show had the same structure as the first series but each couple would be matched to an interior designer who would help them renovate rooms in each other's houses over a period of a week.
 The budget for the renovation of each house was $AU20,000 and couples chose which rooms in their houses they wanted to be renovated.

 Due to a "disappointing" reception and negative reviews, the show was cancelled four episodes into the season.
 It is still unknown if Network Ten will air the remaining episodes in the series.